catalingheorghe/learning-activities/sysadmin/book_the_linux_command_line/notes_the_linux_command_line.md

  - `/opt` - usually place to install optional and/or commerical software
  - `/proc` - virtual filesystem as an API to the kernel
  - `/root` - home of root directory
- - `/sbin` - "system" binaries; generaly vital things, reserved to the superuser
+ - `/sbin` - "system" binaries; generaly vital things, reserved for the superuser
  - `/tmp` - storage of temporary files
  - `/usr` - largest directory tree; usually programs and support files used by regular users
  - `/usr/bin` - executable programs installed by the Linux distribution - thousands of them